Are These the World’s 7 Funniest Paintings?

 “Escaping Criticism” — Pere Borrell del Caso, 1874

 Preempting the surrealists, Spain’s del Caso blurred the lines between image and reality with this bug-eyed boy’s desperate escape from gallery prison.
 Such a convincing trompe-l’oleil (that’s art-talk for “optical illusion”) may’ve baffled as many 19th century viewers as it amused, although modern internet users probably understand the need to flee from trolls.
-Learn about the street artist who turned everyday objects into hilarious designs.

 “L.H.O.O.Q.” — Marcel Duchamp, 1919